-Add chopped tomatoes and a slash of water, stir in and cook for about 2 minutes.
+Add chopped tomatoes and a splash of water, stir in and cook for about 2 minutes.

 Add coconut milk and maple syrup, gently bring to a boil and simmer for 10 minutes, adding the pumpkin with the skin removed for the last 5 minutes of cooking.

 To serve, top the curry with yer toasted cashews and coconut, a spoonful of hemp hearts, coriander and a squeeze of lime juice.